-Alberta Health Services (AHS) offers a number of resources to members of its Medical Staff.
-This section of the site also provides links to quality and safety resources; clinical guidelines and protocols; Practitioner health and collaboration, Workplace Health and Safety resources, and more.
+This page connects AHS Medical Staff with a number of resources including to quality and safety tools; clinical guidelines and protocols; practitioner health and collaboration, Workplace Health and Safety resources, and more.

 AHS provides equitable access to health services for Albertans no matter where in the province they live, who they are, or what health concerns they may have.
 This commitment is outlined in the Appropriate Prioritization of Access to Health Services policy.